Law Firm

 The law also protects employees who file sexual harassment complaints.
 A Gender Equality Inspector or the Ombudsman should investigate sexual harassment complaints.

 In the event of unfairness, employees have two options.
-Depending on the nature of the discrimination, they may file a civil claim or a complaint to the relevant authorities.
-Employees can claim damages, reinstatement, and attorney's fees if the discrimination claim is successful.
+Depending on the nature of the discrimination, they may file a civil claim or a complaint with the relevant authorities.
+If the discrimination claim is successful, employees can claim damages, reinstatement, and attorney's fees.

 Part-time and fixed-time employees should also be treated equally.
 Part-time workers are entitled to the same salary and benefits as full-time employees fulfilling the same duties.
 Employers should pay part-time workers proportionally to the number of hours worked.

-Employees working five days should not exceed 48 hours per week or eight hours a day.
+Employees working five days should be at most 48 hours per week or eight hours a day.
 This restriction includes overtime.
-There are circumstances where different limitations apply.
-The hotel industry is one example.
+Different limitations apply in certain circumstances, such as the hotel industry.
 Shift workers also have other limits.
 Employees are also entitled to a minimum of 11 continuous hours of rest every 24 hours.
-Also, they have the right to a constant 24-hour rest period each week.
+They have the right to a constant 24-hour rest period each week.
 Furthermore, employees are entitled to two consecutive days off with a 14-day cycle.

-Similarly, night workers should not, on average, work for longer than eight hours a night in a calendar month.
+Similarly, night workers should only work up to eight hours a night in a calendar month.

 Our Law firm can offer the following services: